livegnik/2way-poc-design/02-architecture/managers/08-app-manager.md

 This specification is responsible for the following:

-* Maintaining the authoritative registry of locally installed applications, providing the declaration-before-use guarantees required by `01-protocol/01-identifiers-and-namespaces.md`.
+* Maintaining the authoritative registry of locally installed applications, providing the declaration-before-use guarantees required by [01-protocol/01-identifiers-and-namespaces.md](../../01-protocol/01-identifiers-and-namespaces.md).
-* Assigning stable, monotonic numeric `app_id` values exactly as mandated by `01-protocol/01-identifiers-and-namespaces.md`.
+* Assigning stable, monotonic numeric `app_id` values exactly as mandated by [01-protocol/01-identifiers-and-namespaces.md](../../01-protocol/01-identifiers-and-namespaces.md).
-* Binding application slugs to application identities in the graph so that identity guarantees in `01-protocol/05-keys-and-identity.md` remain enforceable.
+* Binding application slugs to application identities in the graph so that identity guarantees in [01-protocol/05-keys-and-identity.md](../../01-protocol/05-keys-and-identity.md) remain enforceable.
-* Initializing per application storage structures without violating the per-app isolation constraints in `01-protocol/02-object-model.md`.
+* Initializing per application storage structures without violating the per-app isolation constraints in [01-protocol/02-object-model.md](../../01-protocol/02-object-model.md).
-* Ensuring application identity presence and consistency in the system graph according to the identity and key rules in `01-protocol/05-keys-and-identity.md`.
+* Ensuring application identity presence and consistency in the system graph according to the identity and key rules in [01-protocol/05-keys-and-identity.md](../../01-protocol/05-keys-and-identity.md).
-* Loading, wiring, and isolating backend extension services without letting them bypass the authorization posture defined in `01-protocol/06-access-control-model.md`.
+* Loading, wiring, and isolating backend extension services without letting them bypass the authorization posture defined in [01-protocol/06-access-control-model.md](../../01-protocol/06-access-control-model.md).
-* Providing application metadata and resolution services to other backend components so the `app_id` semantics required by `01-protocol/03-serialization-and-envelopes.md` and the OperationContext construction rules in `01-protocol/00-protocol-overview.md` stay deterministic.
+* Providing application metadata and resolution services to other backend components so the `app_id` semantics required by [01-protocol/03-serialization-and-envelopes.md](../../01-protocol/03-serialization-and-envelopes.md) and the [OperationContext](../services-and-apps/05-operation-context.md) construction rules in [01-protocol/00-protocol-overview.md](../../01-protocol/00-protocol-overview.md) stay deterministic.
-* Enforcing strict application isolation at the manager wiring level, restating the namespace isolation guarantees in `01-protocol/01-identifiers-and-namespaces.md` and `01-protocol/02-object-model.md`.
+* Enforcing strict application isolation at the manager wiring level, restating the namespace isolation guarantees in [01-protocol/01-identifiers-and-namespaces.md](../../01-protocol/01-identifiers-and-namespaces.md) and [01-protocol/02-object-model.md](../../01-protocol/02-object-model.md).
-* Declaring application identifiers before they may appear in schemas, OperationContext instances, or graph envelopes, satisfying `01-protocol/01-identifiers-and-namespaces.md`, `01-protocol/00-protocol-overview.md`, and `01-protocol/03-serialization-and-envelopes.md`.
+* Declaring application identifiers before they may appear in schemas, [OperationContext](../services-and-apps/05-operation-context.md) instances, or graph envelopes, satisfying [01-protocol/01-identifiers-and-namespaces.md](../../01-protocol/01-identifiers-and-namespaces.md), [01-protocol/00-protocol-overview.md](../../01-protocol/00-protocol-overview.md), and [01-protocol/03-serialization-and-envelopes.md](../../01-protocol/03-serialization-and-envelopes.md).
-* Ensuring application lifecycle ordering relative to other managers during startup and shutdown so OperationContext binding and request handling stay consistent with `01-protocol/00-protocol-overview.md`.
+* Ensuring application lifecycle ordering relative to other managers during startup and shutdown so [OperationContext](../services-and-apps/05-operation-context.md) binding and request handling stay consistent with [01-protocol/00-protocol-overview.md](../../01-protocol/00-protocol-overview.md).

 This specification does not cover the following:

-* Schema definition, compilation, or validation, which remain the responsibility of Schema Manager and the object and schema semantics referenced by `01-protocol/02-object-model.md`.
+* Schema definition, compilation, or validation, which remain the responsibility of [Schema Manager](05-schema-manager.md) and the object and schema semantics referenced by [01-protocol/02-object-model.md](../../01-protocol/02-object-model.md).
-* Access control evaluation or policy definition, which are governed by `01-protocol/06-access-control-model.md`.
+* Access control evaluation or policy definition, which are governed by [01-protocol/06-access-control-model.md](../../01-protocol/06-access-control-model.md).
 * Graph mutation logic.
 * HTTP or WebSocket routing logic.
 * Network transport or peer interaction.
-* Cryptographic operations beyond delegation to Key Manager, which remain governed by `01-protocol/04-cryptography.md` and `01-protocol/05-keys-and-identity.md`.
+* Cryptographic operations beyond delegation to [Key Manager](03-key-manager.md), which remain governed by [01-protocol/04-cryptography.md](../../01-protocol/04-cryptography.md) and [01-protocol/05-keys-and-identity.md](../../01-protocol/05-keys-and-identity.md).
 * Frontend application lifecycle, UI, or user workflows.
 * Application business logic or domain semantics.